VietnamVAC/vietnamvac.github.io/source/donate/index.markdown

 published: true
 ---
 Donations are greatly appreciated.
 100% of the proceeds will go towards treating children The Vietnam VAC is a 501\(c\)(3) organization, so your donation is completely tax deductible.
-Please view [the 501\(c\)(3) approval document](http://vietnamvac.isamonkey.org/documents/VietnamVAC-501c3-Approval.pdf) for our Tax ID.
+Please contact us for our Tax ID.

 We accept donations in stocks, bonds and other assets.
-Please contact Dr. Thuy Phung for more information at tphung@bcm.edu.
+Please contact Dr. Thuy Phung for more information at tphung -at- bcm.edu.

 For secure online donations through PayPal, please click the link below: